-Other medicines and Spikevax JN.1
+Other medicines and Spikevax LP.8.1

 Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
-Spikevax JN.1 may affect the way other medicines work, and other medicines may affect how Spikevax JN.1 works.
+Spikevax LP.8.1 may affect the way other medicines work, and other medicines may affect how Spikevax LP.8.1 works.

 Immunocompromised individuals